taowen/toolchain/README.md

-# Know Your Stack
+# Know Your Toolchain

-Including knowledge on
+Including knowledge of toolchain on

 * Javascript in browser / node
+* Java
+* Go / Rust
-*
+* Linux / Mac OS